Written by our personal injury lawyers in Charlottesville

 • Sand Dust

 Because the exposure to the harmful substances such as asbestos, ballast dust, or diesel exhaust may have taken place many years ago, it is important to work very closely with your railroad injury lawyer to determine what type of exposure you had and how it can be proved in a lawsuit.
 It is also important that your doctor understands and has a history of the exposures you had to various harmful substances while working on the railroad.
 Many doctors recognize that a person has Chronic Obstructive Pulmonary Disease (COPD) but do not link it to the workers job because the doctor doesn’t know about work conditions for a railroad worker.
 The railroad worker must tell the doctor about their work conditions in order to get a correct diagnosis.
-The lawyers at Wilson & Hajek can discuss your work history and submit an accurate history for the doctor.
+The personal injury lawyers at Wilson & Hajek can discuss your work history and submit an accurate history for the doctor.
 You can call and discuss your occupational injury with us at (434)-202-8181.

 Railroad workers can collect for injuries.
 Call the law firm of Wilson & Hajek.